 - At what points in the course curriculum are instruction boards getting more or fewer views and posts?

 - How are students performing overall on online tests?
 Which questions caused problems and which were answered correctly by a high percentage of students?

 The challenge for instructors is to understand how these metrics relate to student engagement and the quality of learning outcomes.
-The online learning insights blog has recently addressed this issue directly as part of a series of posts on learning analytics — which are among the very best articles I’ve seen on the topic overall.
-Some of the insights gained from blogger Debbie Morrison‘s personal research and experience include:
+The has recently addressed this issue directly as part of a series of posts on learning analytics — which are among the very best articles I”ve seen on the topic overall.
+Some of the from blogger “s personal research and experience include: